-- 1. Contracts where the IT hardware is the significant portion of the value, and the software is of insignificant or incidental value.
-This type of arrangement would fall under GASB Statement No. 87, Leases (for example, a computer with operating software or a smart copier that is connected to an IT system) - 2.
-SBITAs between two Government entities.
+1. Contracts that convey control of the right to use another party's combination of IT software and tangible capital assets that meets the definition of a lease in Statement No. 87, Leases, in which the software component is insignificant when compared to the cost of the underlying tangible capital asset (for example, a computer with operating software or a smart copier that is connected to an IT system)

-3. Contracts that meet the definition of a public-private or public-public partnership in paragraph 5 of Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements

-4. Licensing arrangements that provide a perpetual license.
+- 2. Governments that provide the right to use their IT software and associated tangible capital assets to other entities through SBITAs - 3.
+Contracts that meet the definition of a public-private and public-public partnership in paragraph 5 of Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - 4.
+Licensing arrangements that provide a perpetual license to governments to use a vendor's computer software, which are subject to Statement No. 51, Accounting and Financial Reporting for Intangible Assets, as amended - 5.
+A SBITA contract that is 12 months or less, including any options to extend, regardless of the possibility of being exercised - 6.
+A SBITA that is month to month